 There have been panels about strengthening the black film industry, celebrating Africa’s rich storytelling, and a series of workshops on storytelling and directing.
 In a meet-and-greet, Star Wars actor John Boyega debated with Nollywood filmmakers about quality in filmmaking.

 “AFRIFF is meant to be a convening point where we have these discussions and meet each other, on the big stage, and with each other.
 It’s a sounding board,” Isioma Idigbe, the program director for the festival, said.
-“It is the penultimate platform where African talent can be shown and not only on a national stage but an internal stage because this is an international festival.”
+“It is the penultimate platform where African talent can be shown and not only on a national stage but an international stage because this is an international festival.”

 “If you’re trying to solve problems, you first need to talk about them,” Brenda Fashugba, the head of arts at the British Council in Nigeria, said.
 “You can’t stop talking because that’s when you begin to think about real, practical solutions.
 We don’t analyse the matter before we start to prescribe solutions, and I feel like this is what these panels do.
 In a way, we educate people when we’re talking.”